 August 2015 – Present

-During my time at EVRYTHNG I've also helped to enhance various parts of their API and platform such as writing a Two Factor Authentication service in Java and implementing a request rate limiting component in Node.js.
+During my time at EVRYTHNG I've also helped to enhance various parts of their API and platform such as writing a Two Factor Authentication service in Java, implementing a request rate limiting component in Node.js and enabling our applications to be hosted using Docker.
 In addition, I led on improvements to the Node.js team such as agreeing on common standards that everyone in the team should follow, increasing our test coverage across our projects and facilitating more knowledge-sharing.

 December 2013 – August 2015

 I was responsible for building and managing a number of Node.js applications that supported Axisto Media's core business of delivering video webcasting tools.
-This included managing databases and server deployments and dealing with potential security vulnerabilities.
+This included managing MongoDB and Postgres databases, server deployments and dealing with potential security vulnerabilities.
 I also developed the front-end of these applications.

 After arriving at Axisto I modernised much of the workflow and tooling of the company's applications.
 I implemented Test-Driven Development on the back-end using tools such as Mocha.
 On the front-end I introduced Browserify for loading modules, Karma and Mocha for UI testing and Grunt for handling common tasks such as compiling assets for development and production environments.